LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-As you can see above the mean stayed the same while the median changed a bit and became equal to the mean.
+As you can see above the mean stayed the same while the median changed a bit and became equal to the mean.The total number of steps will have risen because you see in the histogram that around the value of 10.000 for steps per day the frequency has risen to above 15 while it was around 10.I didn't calculated the total because you could see it in the plot already quite clear.

 ## Are there differences in activity patterns between weekdays and weekends?
 First at a variable indicating whether or not the day is a weekday or in the weekend is added to the dataset.